-which may be table.
-When teels include to task, what is maginations?
-Can owr imaginations transcend the truth?
+Can our imaginations transcend the truth?
 Can we think an absolute impossibility?
-The word truth is a purely relative term, depending mirely on our environment at the time.
-The whole question is-is there a semblance of absolute within the idea that personality survives death, or can Winterested imagination create it all?
-I surmise that Hudson believed that thought is the only bisetive reality; and is indestructible.
-Is his "thought" that we call "spirit"?
-Can a thought start a career of its m, and become an independent intelligence with self-will; m is it purely automatic, even if it has an independent bisetive existence?
-If not, then thought, ih Hudson's scnse, annot be a spirit but simply a blind force.
+The word truth is a purely relative term, depending entirely on our environment at the time.
+The whole question is-is there a semblance of absolute truth in the idea that personality survives death, or can self-interested imagination create it all?
+I surmise that Hudson believed that thought is the only objective reality; and is indestructible.
+Is his "thought" what we call "spirit"?
+Can a thought start a career of its own, and become an independent intelligence with self-will; or is it purely automatic, even if it has an independent objective existence?
+If not, then thought, in Hudson's sense, cannot be a spirit but simply a blind force.